viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

     After granting permissions to the Imager, it will begin writing and then verifying the Linux installation to the MicroSD card.

-    Remove the microSD card from your computer when it is complete:
+    Remove the microSD card from your computer when the installation is complete.

-    {{< imgproc class="aligncenter" alt="You will be notified with a dialogue box informing you that Raspberry Pi OS (Legacy, 64-bit) Full has been written successfully." src="/get-started/installation/rpi-setup/imager-done.png" resize="700x" declaredimensions=true >}}

 2. Place the SD card into your Raspberry Pi and boot the Pi by plugging it in to an outlet.
     A red LED will turn on to indicate that the Pi is connected to power.